davidofug/wpkanvas/README.md

 # wpkanvas
-WordPress Kanvas is a theme for those who intend to use it with pagebuilders such as Elementor pro through the entire website.
+A Wordpress theme for those who want to use pagebuilders such as Elementor pro for the entire blog/website.

+## Advantages
+1. It does not load js scripts
+2. It does not external css
+3. Just bare to utilize the entire pageBuilder features